Ryan Waters

-In September, 2015, he and Larsen also made the first ascent of 6,166m Jabou Ri in the Rolwaling area of Nepal.
+In September 2015, Waters and Larsen made the first ascent of 6,166 m Jabou Ri in the Rolwaling region of Nepal.

-In 2016, Ryan guided 3 clients on an unsupported full length ski trip to the South Pole via the Messner/Fuches route over a 44-day expedition.
+In 2016, Ryan guided 3 clients on an unsupported full length ski trip to the South Pole via the Messner/Fuchs route over a 44-day expedition.
 This is thought to be only the second time that a full-length unsupported expedition has been guided taking clients to the South Pole.
 And again in 2019, he guided two clients on a full-length unsupported South Pole ski trip from the Hercules Inlet start on Antarctica.

 Ryan is the author of the 2022 autobiographical book An American's Grand Slam: A True Adventurer's Unlikely Journey, which he wrote with coauthor Hudson Lindenberger.